 Google "IV therapy" near me to find one in your area.
 This is an example of one I have used in the Dallas area - Nuuvo.

 Fillers, Gelatin and Binding Agents

-As always, even when choosing supplements, we must check the ingredients - the fewer the better.
+Gelatin - As always, even when choosing supplements, we must check the ingredients - the fewer the better.
 I find it easier to search for vegetarian or vegan capsules, which eliminate gelatin.
 Some patients find gelatin, even in a small capsule form, a potential Migraine trigger.
 I often wonder if people mistake this for a reaction to the supplement as it's easier to blame the attack on the supplement itself.
 Since there are many vegan alternatives out there, it’s better to avoid gelatin unless you know it does not bother you.

-Fillers and binding agents that you often see are cellulose, stearic acid, and magnesium stearate.
+Fillers and binding agents - These are cellulose, stearic acid, and magnesium stearate.
 Magnesium stearate has the most controversy of them all due to a 1990 study which found that suppressed cells that are responsible for the immune system.
 I've also read in some of my Migraine groups that it appeared to be a trigger for a few people.

 A few people do find that certain forms of magnesium can make them dizzy or feel worse.
 It can take some trial and error to find the perfect form for you.
 Always consult your doctor before trying a new supplement.
 If you have any feedback about any of these supplements, let me know in the comments.

 For more helpful information on magnesium and other supplements for migraine, check out these articles.